 Geodesign (design at geographic scale) provides a collaborative approach which seeks to integrate multiple disciplines and uses geographical information systems (GIS)-based analytic and design tools to help explore alternative future scenarios in response to stated problems.
 Where conventional discipline-based approaches have not adequately addressed the transdisciplinary problems we face, Geodesign offers a holistic and innovative approach to identify solutions to these complex challenges.

 The International Geodesign Collaboration (IGC) was formed to explore scenario-driven designs for regional and local-scale study areas that address future global changes.
-IGC 2018-9 projects are described and their implications explored via this website and in an ESRI Press book published in April 2020.
+IGC projects are described on this website and in an ESRI Press book published in April 2020.

 Key research questions addressed by IGC projects